melezhik/outthentic/README.md

 You my redefine this by using suite_ini_file environment variable:

     suite_ini_file=/path/to/your/ini/file

+Or by \`-ini' parameter of story runner:

+    strun --ini /path/to/your/ini/file

 Once suite ini file is read up one may use it in hook.pm files via config()